You Know You're Right: Legacy

 In 2011, "You Know You're Right" was ranked at number two on NME's list of the 10 best Nirvana songs.
 In 2015, Rolling Stone listed it at number 21 on their ranking of 102 Nirvana songs.
-The song's producer, Adam Kasper, called it "one of their best songs, probably in the Top Ten."
+In 2023, it was ranked at number 30 by Stephen Thomas Erlewine on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.
+Shortly before its release, Kasper described "You Know You're Right" as one of the band's "best songs, probably in the Top Ten."

-Grohl reflected on the song in a 2019 interview with The Guardian, telling interviewer Eve Barlow that “I listened to it for the first time in 10 years.
-Oh God, it’s hard to listen to.
+Grohl reflected on the song in a 2019 interview with The Guardian, telling interviewer Eve Barlow that "I listened to it for the first time in 10 years.
+Oh God, it's hard to listen to.
 It was not a pleasant time for the band.
 Kurt was unwell.
 Then he was well.
 Then he was unwell.
-The last year of the band was tough.”
+The last year of the band was tough."
 In addition to calling the lyrics "heartbreaking" in retrospect, Grohl added that "I used to think it sounded like [Cobain] was singing the chorus.
-Now I listen to it and it’s like he’s wailing.”
+Now I listen to it and it's like he's wailing."